 Get a weather and wind report.
 Never snorkel on a stormy or extremely windy day; strong winds and large waves decrease visibility and make swimming difficult.
-On the day of the snorkeling trip or lesson, check Weather.com, or other reliable weather sources to determine if conditions are appropriate.
+On the day of the snorkeling trip or lesson, check the local dive report, Weather.com, or other reliable weather sources to determine if conditions are appropriate.
 If weather conditions prevent the snorkeling activity, be prepared with a backup plan or alternative activity.